sugarsack/sugar/docs/tutor_runner_module.md

 What if we want to add another implementation, say for SunOS?
 While in _this_ particular case it is not really needed, but for the exercise sake we will add another implementation then.

-In a nutshell, we will add another implementation to the `_impl` directory and then override `__validate__` method, which is called every time your module is imported and raise an exception there, in case our module implementatoin does not belong to the environment.
+In a nutshell, we should be able to add another implementation of the module for SunOS.
-The `__validate__` method is _also_ available in the interface class.
-It is perfectly can be left alone, as it is by default doing nothing.
+To do that, we create a file in the `_impl` directory with pretty much the same content as for Linux platform.
+And then we override `__validate__` method, which would be called every time your module is imported and raise an exception there.
+Since the `__validate__` method is _also_ available in the interface class, we will use this to call it for all our platform-specific version of our module.
 We could reuse this so we will write _less_ code to do _more_ here.

 OK, let's just do this.